codetheweb/tuyapi/docs/SETUP.md

 This method is fast and easy.
 If you're having trouble manually linking your device with the below method, we recommend you try this.
 All devices that you want to use **must** be registered in either the Tuya Smart app or the Smart Life app.

 1. Follow steps 1 through 4 from the "Linking a Tuya device with Smart Link" method below.
 2. Go to Cloud -> Project and click the project you created earlier.
 Then click "Link Device".
-Click the "Linked Devices by App Account" tab.
+Click the "Link Devices by App Account" tab.
-3. Click "Link devices by App Account" and scan the QR code from your smart phone/tablet app by going to the 'Me' tab in the app, and tapping a QR code / Scan button in the upper right.
+3. Click "Add App Account" and scan the QR code from your smart phone/tablet app by going to the 'Me' tab in the app, and tapping a QR code / Scan button in the upper right.
 Your account will now be linked.
 4. On the command line, run `tuya-cli wizard`.
 It will prompt you for required information, and will then list out all your device names, IDs, and keys for use with TuyAPI.
 Copy and save this information to a safe place for later reference.

 ## Linking a Tuya device with Smart Link